zxue/install-maximo-on-azure-and-aws/README.md

 ![Maximo Log In](media/maximo-login-manage.png)

-## Custom Domain Name and DNS Server (Azure only)
+## Custom Domain Name and DNS Server

+You can configure a custom domain name for your applications on AWS.
+For more details, check [Configuring custom domains for applications](https://docs.openshift.com/rosa/applications/deployments/osd-config-custom-domains-applications.html).

-When creating a Red Hat OpenShift cluster, you can specify the domain name, e.g. example.com.
+When creating a Red Hat OpenShift cluster on Azure, you can specify the domain name, e.g. example.com.
 For more details, check [Deploy an Azure Red Hat OpenShift cluster](https://learn.microsoft.com/en-us/azure/openshift/quickstart-portal).

-You can change the DNS server for an existing cluster.
+You can change the DNS server for an existing cluster on Azure.
 Run the `oc` command to determine eligibility.
 For more details, check [Configure custom DNS for your Azure Red Hat OpenShift (ARO) cluster](https://learn.microsoft.com/en-us/azure/openshift/howto-custom-dns).

 ```
 oc get machineconfig | grep dns